Interested in submitting to this journal?

-A perspective article is a way for young researchers to gain experience in the publication process that can be often arduous and time-consuming.
-It can be a way in which they learn from the publication process while they are working on their original research articles that often take years to complete.
+A perspective article is a way for young researchers to gain experience in the publication process which can be often arduous and time-consuming.
+It can be a way in which they learn from the publication process while they are working on their original research articles which often take years to complete.

-In the case of experienced researchers, provides them at least two distinct benefits:
+In the case of experienced researchers, provides them with at least two distinct benefits:

 • First, it allows them to step back and reflect on a significant issue that they may know a lot about, but that they have never had the time to address.